torvalds/linux/Documentation/process/adding-syscalls.rst

-More generally, if there is an existing system call that is analogous to your new system call, it's worth doing a kernel-wide grep for the existing system call to check there are no other special cases.
+More generally, if there is an existing system call that is analogous to your new system call, it's worth doing a kernel-wide grep for the existing system call to check there are yes other special cases.

 Testing